 The consequences of being found in possession of heroin in Nevada

 Even if you are found in the possession of a small amount of heroin in Nevada, you could still face 1-6 years in prison and a $5,000 fine.
 A subsequent offense could lead to up to 10 years in prison and a $10,000 fine.
 A third offense could lead to up to 10 years in prison and a $20,000 fine.

 The consequences of being found to be selling heroin in Nevada

 Being found to have sold heroin is an even more serious crime since it breeds addiction.
 Even for a first offense, you could face up to 20 years in prison and a fine of $20,000.

 The consequences of being found to be trafficking heroin in Nevada

 Trafficking heroin is even more serious.
 You will face double penalties for a sale near a school and you could face up to 25 years in prison and a $500,000 fine.

 Defending yourself from heroin charges

 Drug courts are available for nonviolent offenders and are a great way for an addict to get their life back on track and avoid repeat offenses.

-If you have been, make sure that you take immediate action to start building your defense strategy.
+If you have been accused of a heroin-related crime, make sure that you take immediate action to start building your defense strategy.